Win Some, Lose Some

 Time: 8 hours start to finish

-Map: Ordnance Survey Explorer OL1 (Dark Peak)
+Map: Explorer OL1 (Dark Peak)

-Start at Ladybower Reservoir.
-Severn Trent Water have put a free car park by the dam, with some of the best public toilets I've seen, which is important when you're starting and finishing an 8hr walk.
-The dam is really quite impressive.
 For the first couple of miles, follow the Derwent Valley Heritage Trail, which is fairly level.
 It reminds me of some of my local cycle routes and canal walks.
 Shatton, despite its name, is a very pretty village.

 After Brough, there's a Roman fort.
 I love these, you can really feel the history around you and under your feet.
 I assume that the stony bit is the remains of the Roman wall, and that the rusty barbed wire is much more recent.
-Near Hope, look out for a very interesting church with a broach spire in a beautiful setting.

 After Castleton comes the quite spectacular Cave Dale.
 This is the first real cimb of the day, and takes you up to 400m which is most of the work done for the later peaks.